You’ve probably heard a lot about the importance of setting goals in your business. But do you understand how to set goals in your business?

 Which areas are you doing well in?
 Which areas are you struggling in?
 Where are your competitors doing well?
 What changes are coming in your industry that could impact your business success in the coming year(s)?

 These are all important questions to ask as you do your review!

-Step 3: Set SMART goals
+Step 3: Set Specific Goals